epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTContinuum
+NTContinuum
 --------------------------

-NTContinuum is the EPICS V4 Normative Type used to express a sequence of point values in time or frequency domain.
+NTContinuum is the EPICS |_| 7 Normative Type used to express a sequence of point values in time or frequency domain.
 Each point has N values (N>=1) and an additional value which describes the index of the list.
 The additional value is carried in the base field.
 The value field carries